manome/python-mab/README.md

 This project provides a simulation of multi-armed bandit problems.

 This implementation is based on the below paper.
-Simple Modification of the Upper Confidence Bound Algorithm by Generalized Weighted Averages (https://arxiv.org/).
+Simple Modification of the Upper Confidence Bound Algorithm by Generalized Weighted Averages (https://arxiv.org/abs/2308.14350).

-Note: The arxiv link will be described here as soon as the paper is published on arxiv.

 ## Requirements